 Human brain is a mass of interlinked neurons piled up in three layers.
-At bottom is the most primitive brain common to all animals.
+At the bottom is the most primitive brain common to all animals.

-Extensive brain scan studies were carried out on practitioners of various types of meditation – Buddhist, Christian, Hindu and Sikh meditative practices.
+Extensive brain scan studies were carried out on practitioners of various types of meditation like Buddhist, Christian, Hindu and Sikh meditative practices.
 I am not, however, aware of any brain scan studies done on a Jivanmukta (an individual who is said to have achieved Nirvana or Non-Dualistic “Awakening”).

 The parts of the brain that become active during meditation depend on the type of meditative practice of the seeker.
 In the monks who practiced focused meditation, “activity in the parietal lobe (which orients us in space) goes down.
 Activity in the frontal lobe involved in paying attention goes up.”
 Dr. A. Newberg opines that loss of orientation together with focused attention cause a feel of ‘oneness’ with the object of meditation.

-Dr. R. Davidson mapped the activity in the brain of Buddhist monk Matthieu Ricard, who has over 30 years experience in ‘compassion meditation.’
+Dr. R. Davidson mapped the activity in the brain of Buddhist monk Matthieu Ricard, who has over 30 years of experience in ‘compassion meditation.’
 “The pictures showed

 excessive activity in the left prefrontal cortex (just inside the forehead).
 Generally people with happy temperaments exhibit a high activity in the left prefrontal cortex, an area associated with happiness, joy and enthusiasm.”
 Scientists at Wisconsin reported that positive emotions such as loving-kindness and compassion could be learned the same way as playing a musical instrument.